gabrielgrun/Algorithms/README.md

 # Advanced algorithms in Java

-This project was made during the classes of course "Recursion, Backtracking and Dynamic Programming in Java" from teacher Holczer Balazs.
+This project was made during the classes of course "Recursion, Backtracking and Dynamic Programming in Java" by teacher Holczer Balazs.

 Here, I show some of the algorithms that I learned from the classes.